 In the last 10 drafts, the Patriots have executed at least one trade with 23 of the other 31 NFL teams.
 Of the eight teams they haven’t dealt with, two are AFC East opponents (Bills and Jets) and three others are longtime AFC rivals (Steelers, Ravens, Colts).
 The Giants and Falcons are the only NFC teams New England has not traded with.

 Overall, the Patriots have been much more likely to trade with teams outside of their conference.
 Just one-third of the 42 deals they’ve pulled off during this period have been with AFC clubs.
-All three teams they’ve traded with three times are in the NFC.
+All four teams they’ve traded with three times are in the NFC.

 The Lions have become a frequent trade partner of late — unsurprising given that franchise’s ties to New England.
 All three Patriots-Lions trades have come in the three years since Matt Patricia took over as Detroit’s head coach.
 Lions general manager Bob Quinn also is a Patriots alum.